-Once all the necessary aspects of your build are planned, it’s time to start thinking about van accessories that will make van life even more enjoyable.
-In this lesson, we’ll cover add-ons you might consider for your van and some things to keep in mind, including:
+Once all the necessary aspects of your van build are planned, it’s time to start thinking about van accessories that will make van life even more enjoyable.
+In this lesson, we’ll cover add-ons and exterior van accessories you might consider and some things to keep in mind, including:

 - Van roof racks and ladders for your van